Unveiling the Nature of Infrared Bright, Optically Dark Galaxies with Early JWST Data

 \subsection{HST-dark galaxy properties}

 Thanks to the very sensitive NIRCam data, we can now -- for the first time -- measure accurate photometric redshifts and SEDs for HST-dark galaxies.
 Hence, we can now derive significantly more reliable physical parameters such as SFRs and stellar masses compared to previous IRAC-selected HST-dark sources.
-In this section, we thus present the physical properties derived from SED fitting for our final sample of 33 sources (see Figures \ref{SEDs+postages} and \ref{histogram}).
+In this Section, we thus present the physical properties derived from SED fitting for our final sample of 30 sources (see Figures \ref{SEDs+postages} and \ref{histogram}).

 We find that an HST-dark galaxy selection includes a variety of sources with the vast majority of the sample being high redshift dust-obscured, massive, star-forming systems.
-The photometric redshifts are accurate for the galaxies at $z > 2.5 $ with small uncertainties ($\Delta z\sim0.1-0.2$) with only one solution in the redshift posterior distribution function (see table \ref{tab:sample} and Figure \ref{SEDs+postages}).
-The subset of galaxies that is placed at $z < 2.5$ presents more considerable uncertainties and typically shows two possible redshift solutions.
+The photometric redshifts are accurate for the galaxies at $z > 3.3 $ with small uncertainties ($\Delta z\sim0.1-0.2$) with only one solution in the redshift posterior distribution function (see table \ref{tab:sample} and Figure \ref{SEDs+postages}).
+The subset of galaxies that is placed at $z < 3.3$ presents more considerable uncertainties and typically shows two possible redshift solutions.

 As expected, we confirm the dusty nature of these colour-selected HST-dark galaxies.
 We have allowed the dust attenuation to vary broadly in the modelling, but the values only reach up to $\mathrm{A_{v} = 4 mag}$ for almost all HST-dark galaxies with a median value for the sample of $\mathrm{A_{v} \sim 2.1 mag}$.
 An alternative procedure to classify among dusty and quiescent galaxies is the commonly accepted UVJ diagrams (see e.g. \citealt{Spitler2014}).
 Figure \ref{UVJdiagram} shows the rest-frame UV colours for the total CEERS sample, corroborating the dusty nature of HST-dark galaxies.

 Interestingly, the sample reaches redshifts $\mathrm{z \sim 8}$ for several galaxies.
-In total, we identify eleven galaxies at $\mathrm{z>6}$, i.e., in the epoch of reionization, whereas previous HST-dark galaxies selected with Spitzer were typically limited to $z<6$.
-Only one of our galaxies is in common with the study of \citet{Labbe22}, who specifically selected the most massive galaxies at high-redshifts in the early JWST data.
-However, these sources at $z>6$ are certainly the most surprising due to their high mass and high dust extinction, identified in only 40 arcmin$^2$ of JWST imaging.
+In total, we identify eight galaxies at $\mathrm{z>6}$, i.e., in the epoch of reionization, whereas previous HST-dark galaxies selected with Spitzer were typically limited to $z<6$.
 The high attenuation for the galaxies above $\mathrm{z>6}$, with $\mathrm{ A_{V} = 1.7 \pm 0.4}$ suggests the presence of dust in the reionization epoch \citep[see also][]{Fudamoto2021}.
 We refer to a future paper for more detailed analyses of these sources.